MarcelGarus/server/blog/2020-10-08-chest-intro.md

 These are non-goals:

-- Don't optimize for server use-cases, but focus on clients first.
+- Don't optimize for server use-cases, but focus on **clients first**.
-- Don't offer native sync capabilities with cloud services or peer-to-peer.
+- **Don't offer native sync capabilities** with cloud services or peer-to-peer.
-- Don't focus on performance over everything else.
+- **Don't focus on performance** over everything else.

 I want to especially emphasize the last non-goal.
 That's not to say I don't care about speed at all – I'll try to keep the time complexity to a minimum and create an architecture that's not inherently slow.
 But I'll postpone low-level performance optimizations to a (much) later date.